 Improve the analysis

-This Cause Map may not resolve the question of the origin of the universe, but it does shift the discussion away from an oversimplified argument toward a more detailed understanding that can continue to grow as more evidence becomes available.
-When arguments occur during root cause analysis investigations, the facilitator can often resolve the arguments by adding detail to the Cause Map and making the causes more specific.
+This Cause Map diagram may not resolve the question of the origin of the universe, but it does shift the discussion away from an oversimplified argument toward a more detailed understanding that can continue to grow as more evidence becomes available.
+When arguments occur during root cause analysis investigations, the facilitator can often resolve the arguments by adding detail to the Cause Map diagram and making the causes more specific.

-For another example on improving your root cause analysis, check out our quick, five-minute video where we conduct a 5-Why analysis that turns into a 125-Why Cause Map of the sinking of the Titanic:
+For another example on improving your root cause analysis, check out our quick, five-minute video where we conduct a 5-Why analysis that turns into a 125-Why Cause Map diagram of the sinking of the Titanic: